 Each round will be played as a doubleheader with the opening fixture locked in for Brisbane’s Suncorp Stadium on Saturday 7 November before five straight doubleheaders across Sydney and Newcastle.

-ANZ Stadium and Bankwest Stadium will each host two rounds of The Rugby Championship while Newcastle’s McDonald Jones Stadium will be set for a mouth-watering clash between reigning Rugby World Cup winners, the Springboks, and international heavyweights, the All Blacks on Saturday 28 November.
+Stadium Australia and Bankwest Stadium will each host two rounds of The Rugby Championship while Newcastle’s McDonald Jones Stadium will be set for a mouth-watering clash between reigning Rugby World Cup winners, the Springboks, and international heavyweights, the All Blacks on Saturday 28 November.

 Australia’s fixtures against New Zealand during The Rugby Championship will also double as matches for the prestigious Bledisloe Cup.
-Brisbane’s Suncorp Stadium will host a Bledisloe Cup Test on Saturday 7 November before Sydney’s ANZ Stadium hosts the final trans-Tasman clash on Saturday 12 December.
+Brisbane’s Suncorp Stadium will host a Bledisloe Cup Test on Saturday 7 November before Sydney’s Stadium Australia hosts the final trans-Tasman clash on Saturday 12 December.

 The 2020 Rugby Championship will be the first time the Springboks have played since their memorable Rugby World Cup win in Japan last year.